Researching Thomas Jefferson: An Introductory Guide

 - Lipscomb, Andrew A. (ed.).
 The Writings of Thomas Jefferson.
 Washington, D.C.: Issued under the auspices of the Thomas Jefferson Memorial Association of the United States, 1905.
 There are several versions of this edition, including the Library Edition (1903-4), Memorial Edition (1903-4), and Definitive Edition (1905), which do not differ significantly in content.
 The Definitive edition is available online in the Hathi Trust Digital Library.

 - Boyd, Julian (ed.).
 The Papers of Thomas Jefferson.
 Princeton: Princeton University Press, 1950-, and Looney, J. Jefferson (ed.).
 The Papers of Thomas Jefferson: Retirement Series.
 Princeton: Princeton University Press, 2004- .
 The Papers of Thomas Jefferson and Papers of Thomas Jefferson: Retirement Series are considered the definitive editions of Jefferson's papers, and are by far the most comprehensive.
-Both are now available online (for a fee) through the University of Virginia Press's Rotunda imprint, and are scheduled to be made available for free by June 2012.
-Currently, the indexes for volumes 27-37 and Retirement Series volumes 1-7 are freely available online.
+Both are now available online (for a fee) through the University of Virginia Press's Rotunda imprint; a free version (formatted slightly differently) is available through the National Archives' Founders Online project.
+Indexes for volumes 27-37 and Retirement Series volumes 1-7 are also freely available online.

 The Washington, Ford, and Lipscomb-Bergh editions, as well as most volumes of the Princeton edition are collectively searchable in the Jefferson Library's Thomas Jefferson: Papers collection in the Hathi Trust Digital Library.
 For more information on the different published editions of Jefferson's papers, see our article on the subject in the Thomas Jefferson Encyclopedia.